amr-abdeltawab-ahmed/medical-ecommerce/README.md

 # PharmaGo - Medical E-commerce Platform

-A Laravel-based e-commerce platform specialized for medical and pharmaceutical products.
+A Laravel-based e-commerce platform specialized for medical and pharmaceutical products, built with a robust layered architecture for maintainability and scalability.

 ## Quick Links
 - 📝 [Documentation](docs/README.md)